canonical/is-charms-contributing-guide/CONTRIBUTING.md

 what functions accept as input and return as output.

 Except when impractical, declare type hints on function parameters, return values and class and instance variables.
-An examples of when type hints might be impractical is for dictionaries with many nested dictionaries or decorator functions.
+Examples of when type hints might be impractical (not an exhaustive list):

+- dictionaries with many nested dictionaries,
+- decorator functions,
+- when making small changes or
+- contributions to projects not owned by the team.

 The type hints should be checked with `mypy`.
 More information on type hints can be found here: [PEP 484](https://peps.python.org/pep-0484/).

 This will help users know what functions expect as parameters and return and